 Patients with this condition often experience irritating symptoms and which may result in more serious damage to the vision if the condition is left untreated.
 It is important for patients with this condition to take special care of their eyes in order to alleviate symptoms and prevent complications.
 Your doctor can diagnose dry eye after a thorough evaluation of your eyes and tear production with a Schirmer tear test.

-Treatment for dry eye depends on the cause and severity of the condition, as well as the patient’s overall health and personal preference.
+Type of cornea treatment – treatment for dry eye condition – depends on the cause and severity of the condition, as well as the patient’s overall health and personal preference.
 Non-surgical treatments are often effective, and may include the following:

 - Blinking on purpose